unyt-org/uix/docs/4_Components.md

 ## CSS styles

 To apply css styles to a component in a module `my_component.ts`, you can create a file next to the module file, called `my_component.css`.

-The styles declared in this file are automatically applied to instances of the component.
+If the component extends `UIX.ShadowDomComponent`, the styles declared in this file are automatically adopted for all instances of the component and are not exposed to other components.

+For components that don't extend `UIX.ShadowDomComponent`, the styles from `my_component.css` are added as to the global style declaration.
+In this case it is your responsibility to make sure that your style declarations don't have any side effects for other components.

-For global css styles, you can add a `entrypoint.css` file next to the `entrypoint.ts` file.
+For general global styles, you can add an `entrypoint.css` file next to the `entrypoint.ts` file.